Abstract

 Significantly, in archival and interview material, drought memories are less focused than those of floods.
 With interviewees, individual years were not so clearly recalled and impacts seem to be more dispersed, especially in comparison to the immediacy of singular flood events.
 One interviewee in Gaiman, who had been raised on a farm said: ‘There have been years of drought but I can’t say that they have affected us on the farm to the extent that I remember an occasion and a year.’

 Many interviewees said that, despite widespread dam building and water supply management, the Patagonian region was currently experiencing a significant drought, which had already lasted 4 to 6 years.
 This had impacted agriculture, particularly by reducing sheep numbers.
-Historically, aside from the experiences of the very first settlers who arrived with no sources of fresh water, the main drought impact was to necessitate irrigation water rationing, sometimes increasing conflicts between farmers, particularly in ‘one week this farm would have water, the next week after, the next farm …. people did argue a little because they wanted water.’
+Historically, aside from the experiences of the very first settlers who arrived with no sources of fresh water, the main drought impact was to necessitate irrigation water rationing, sometimes increasing conflicts between farmers, particularly in Y Dyffryn.
+One interviewee said: ‘one week this farm would have water, the next week after, the next farm …. people did argue a little because they wanted water.’

 Thresholds of intergenerational memory

-Another said: ‘it’s important for the history of
+Another said: ‘it’s important for the history of Y Wladfa, anyone who has read it knows about the flood of 1899.’

 Some older generations who have clearly seen a change in flood experiences since their younger days referred to these different perceptions of younger people and relative newcomers.
 One elderly interviewee in Gaiman said plainly ‘children today don’t know what a flood is.’
 Another in Trevelin said: ‘people from outside see the water dirty [full of sediment] and they say – ‘flood’ – but we used to see the water flow past the front door – that hasn’t happened.’